IRCTC Update: Indian Railways Cancels Several Trains Today. Check List Here

-IRCTC Update: The Indian Railways on Saturday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.
+The Indian Railways on Sunday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.

-IRCTC Update: The Indian Railways on Saturday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.
-Every week the railway department carries out engineering works for infrastructure upkeep and safety concerns.
-Earlier, the Indian Railways had announced that train tickets booked through unauthorised agents or scripting can be released without refund.
-So, passengers should put in the correct mobile number for getting timely alerts on the booked journey.
+IRCTC Latest Update: The Indian Railways on Sunday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.
+Every week the railway department performs engineering works for infrastructure upkeep and safety concerns.

 Also Read:

-- Train No. 20691 Tambaram – Nagercoil Antyodaya Express leaving Tambaram Jn will be partially cancelled between Tirunelveli and Nagercoil.
+- Train No. 20691 Tambaram – Nagercoil Antyodaya Express leaving Tambaram Jn at 23.00 hrs on 16th, 17th, 18th, 19th, 20th, 21st March, 2023 will be partially cancelled between Tirunelveli and Nagercoil.
 The train will be short terminated at Tirunelveli

-- Train No. 22627 Tiruchchirappalli – Thiruvananthapuram Central Superfast Express leaving Tiruchchirappalli Jn will be partially cancelled between Tirunelveli and Thiruvananthapuram Central.
+- Train No. 22627 Tiruchchirappalli – Thiruvananthapuram Central Superfast Express leaving Tiruchchirappalli Jn at 07.20 hrs on 17th, 18th, 19th, 20th, 21st, 22nd March, 2023 will be partially cancelled between Tirunelveli and Thiruvananthapuram Central.
 The train will be short terminated at Tirunelveli

-- Train No. 22628 Thiruvananthapuram Central – Tiruchchirappalli Superfast Express leaving Thiruvananthapuram Central will be partially cancelled between Thiruvananthapuram Central and Tirunelveli.
+- Train No. 22628 Thiruvananthapuram Central – Tiruchchirappalli Superfast Express leaving Thiruvananthapuram Central at 11.35 hrs on 17th, 18th, 19th, 20th, 21st, 22nd March, 2023 will be partially cancelled between Thiruvananthapuram Central and Tirunelveli.
 The train will commence service from Tirunelveli at its scheduled departure time of 14.30 hrs

 - Train No.22849 Shalimar-Secunderabad Express leaving Shalimar on 15.03.2023 will run on diverted route via Visakhapatnam-Vijayawada-Guntur-Pagidipalli-Secunderabad